CSFL RULES FOR 2021

 D. All student-athletes deserve our best efforts in this matter of sportsmanship.

 All teams are assessed dues of $2,600.00 annually for the services of the Commissioner, Sports Information Office, assigning of officials, purchasing of awards, and conduct of other League business.
-The Commissioner will provide a financial report to the coaches at the annual league meeting.
+The Commissioner will provide a financial report to the coaches and administrators at the annual league meeting.

 22. All-League Awards